kiyoshi2000/NLP---kaggle/README.md

 ## Features
 - Fine-tunes BERT for sequence classification
-- Handles imbalanced datasets and missing labels (`NaN` treated as a category, because they are not actually `NaN`, they are a language)
+- Handles imbalanced datasets and missing labels (`NaN` treated as a category, since they actually represent a language)
 - Supports training continuation from checkpoints
 - Evaluates model performance using accuracy, precision, recall, and F1-score
 - Applies the trained model to make predictions on new text samples

 ## Repository Structure
 ```
+├── preprocessing.py    # Script for data preprocessing
-├── fine_tunning.py    # Script for initial model training
+├── fine_tuning.py      # Script for initial model training
-├── continue.py        # Script for continuing training from a checkpoint
+├── continue.py         # Script for resuming training
 ├── apply.py            # Script for making predictions with the trained model
 ├── train_submission.csv  # Training dataset (not included in repo)
 ├── test_without_labels.csv  # Test dataset (not included in repo)
 ├── README.md          # Project documentation